How do you Heat without Burning?

 The main alternative to pods is a wrapped tobacco stick.
 That’s what Philip Morris is betting on with its HEETS.
 HEET’s looks like a short cigarette, complete with filter.
 All you have to do is push one into the end of the company’s iQOS vaporiser so the filter sticks out, then press the button.
 The coil then heats the stick to just below the point where it would catch fire, delivering the vapour.
 Each HEET is equivalent to one cigarette, and when you’re finished you can just pull it out by the filter and throw it away.

 E-cigs all work pretty much the same way, whether they’re tiny cigarette-size models or high end rebuildables.
-Heat not burn has a lot more options.
+Heat not burn works in different ways.
 That means you can almost certainly find a device that suits you perfectly, whether you like to tinker and customise or you want something as simple as smoking (but without the smoke!)